connexcs/docs/docs/class5/connexml.md

 Further, the Routing Engine questions the same thing to the Customer on how to handle the call.
 The Customer can ask to collect some information or play a music or something else via a an HTTP Request.
 The same request is sent to the Class5 from the Routing Engine.
 The Class5 then replies to the requests of the customer.

-ConneXML uses the standard '.xml' file extension.
+ConneXML uses the standard `.xml` file extension.

 .<img src= "/class5/img/ml1.png">